 - Added: Extra warning in case the user has selected all extant copies of a file for deletion.

 - Added: You can now drag a folder to the app to start scanning it.
 (Files too, it'll scan the parent folder.)

 - Changed: Better progress bar(s).
 Also we now use a wait cursor during the 'execute actions' work.

-- Changed: Some new requirements: we now target version 4.6.2 of the .net framework to take advantage of long-path aware API's.
-We also moved to an x64 executable to take advantage of BLAKE2B's speed.
-The older 'any CPU' version supporting .net 4.0 will remain here: https://cresstone.com/apps/DupeKill/DupeKill_v0.8.zip#oldVersion
+- Changed: New requirement: we now target version 4.6.2 of the .net framework to take advantage of long-path aware API's.
+The older version supporting .net 4.0 will remain here: https://cresstone.com/apps/DupeKill/DupeKill_v0.8.zip#oldVersion

 - Fixed: Some improvements in data entry & tab navigation on the 'advanced criteria' form.